 POWER SLOPE SOARER PLANS PAGE

 Do you like models of jet aircraft?
-Did you know you can fly a model of a jet without the a ducted fan or a turbine propulsion system?
+Did you know you can fly a model of a jet without a ducted fan or a turbine propulsion system?
 If this sounds good to you, welcome to the world of Slope Jets.
 Not many things in model aviation look as good as a Navy jet flying over the ocean or a lake, unless it’s a ground-attack jet flying over terrain, or a high altitude spyplane flying high overhead.
-The models you see in these photos are unpowered model sailplanes flown in the lift created by wind blowing up a hill.
+The models you see in these photos are unpowered model sailplanes of powered aircraft, flown in the lift created by wind blowing up a hill.